ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. note:: Helpful Tip:  The filters do not need to be completed in any particular order.
 Feel free to start with a concepts filter.
 We recommend applying a filter and then revisiting the other data visualization graphs to view the changes that reflect the newly selected data.
 The dynamic data visualization graphs are a powerful feature of dataARC.

-Temporal Filter: How do I use the timeline graph to create a temporal filter?
+Temporal Filter: How do I create a temporal filter?
 =============================================================================
 The dataARC timeline provides a visual indication of data availability or richness for different temporal ranges (e.g. millennium, century, and decade).
 If you have a specific time period that you are interested in, it is recommended to explore the timeline graph to assess data availability for your defined period.
 The data in the timeline are displayed according to the dataARC color scheme (:bluish:`archaeological`, :orangish:`textual`, and :greenish:`environmental`) with **darker colors indicating more data and lighter colors indicating less data.**